VoronDesign/VoronUsers/printer_mods/nhchiu/V0.1_Movable_Pulley_Z/README.md

    (Note: If you don't want to take the frame apart, it *can* be mounted without these two nuts but it may be less rigid.
 Don't tighten the belt too much then.
 NOT TESTED!)
 ![Preload nuts](./Images/Preload_Nuts.png)

-1. Make a loop of one end of the belt and press it into the printed part.
+1. Make a loop on one end of the belt and press it into the printed part.
 Then mount the printed part to the frame with 2 M3x8 screws.
 ![Lower End](./Images/Lower_End.png)

 1. Mount each component to the frame (don't fully tighten up yet).
 There should be preloaded nuts if you followed the V0.1 manual.
 The two upper components and their nuts can be slid in from the top.